badair/eraserface/README.md

     * Adding an interface requires all clients to be rebuilt
 * Inheritance-based interfaces are a source of [tighter coupling](https://en.wikipedia.org/wiki/Coupling_%28computer_programming%29) - an interface needed for one small section of code must be inherited by a class that might be used in many unrelated sections of code

-Fortunately, it is possible to eliminate or mitigate all of these drawbacks by using an alternative approach based on [type erasure](http://stackoverflow.com/questions/5450159/type-erasure-techniques).
+Fortunately, it is possible to mitigate all of these drawbacks by using an alternative approach based on [type erasure](http://stackoverflow.com/questions/5450159/type-erasure-techniques).
 Eraserface is an implementation of this approach using template metaprogramming and preprocessor metaprogramming techniques.

 # Usage